wheresmymouse/SDEV-220/README.md

 # Products to Come (investors welcome):

-Flux Capacitor -
+Flux Capacitor
-Phaser -
+Phaser
-T-1000 -
+T-1000
-Proton Pack -
+Proton Pack
-That supercollider that was supposed to be bigger than CERN's that Ronald Reagan wasted billions on and then never built. - PIPBOY -
+That supercollider that was supposed to be bigger than CERN's that Ronald Reagan wasted billions on and then never built.
+PIPBOY
-HAL 9000 (quirks intact) -
+HAL 9000 (quirks intact)
-Quantum Computer that only lets you use Minitel - Axolotl Tank and Spice Melange -
+quantum computer that only lets you use Minitel Axolotl Tank and Spice Melange
-The android from "Weird Science" -
+The android from "Weird Science" lightsaber
-Lightsaber -
-Ludovico technique -
+Ludovico technique
-Voight-Kampff test -
+Voight-Kampff test
-Cosmic Treadmill -
+cosmic treadmill
-amnesia flash pen thing -
+amnesia flash pen thing
-Mother Box -
+Mother Box
-Robby the Robot and H.E.L.P.R. -
-the world's first electric car - the world's first microchip - singularity event -
+Robby the Robot and H.E.L.P.R. the world's first electric car the world's first microchip singularity event
 Voltron